Whiplash and Cervical Spine Injury

 - Referral to a psychologist or pain clinic.

 Surgery may be required for a fracture or spinal cord injury.
-See also Spinal Cord Injury and Compression article.
+See also the Spinal Cord Compression article.

 - May cause variable difficulties and restrictions with employment, leisure activities and domestic and personal care.